Why is it necessary to perform a soil analysis?

 6. Collect samples at more than one point.

 - Define a good number of subsamples and the sampling objective.
-It is important to collect samples at more than one point, and at minimum you should obtain subsamples of 3 different points per lot, this could vary depending on the sampling extension, tying to obtain the most representative sample.
+It is important to collect samples at more than one point, and at minimum, you should obtain subsamples of 3 different points per lot, this could vary depending on the sampling extension, trying to obtain the most representative sample.

-- The soil sample should be label with the name, code or number of the sample, and package in with security.
+- The soil sample should be a label with the name, code, or number of the sample, and package in with security.

 - Use a permanent or waterproof marker in order to avoid confusion with the sample labels.